-- Create successful transitions from foster care-to-college and college-to-career for students ages 12 to 25 through the experience of higher education.
+- Create successful transitions from foster care-to-college and college-to-career for students through the experience of higher education.

 - Educate the community in the college-to-career pipeline about the needs, challenges, and discovery-driven solutions related to students from foster care.